-Helen Beattie is the founder and Executive Director of UP for Learning (Unleashing the Power of Partnership for Learning).
+Helen Beattie is the founder and Senior Consultant of UP for Learning (Unleashing the Power of Partnership for Learning).
 Her seemingly eclectic professional and academic life course has woven itself into the creation of UP for Learning.
 It reflects a life-long passion for elevating the voices of those who feel disempowered and voiceless, either in the health or education realms.

 Helen spent her first decade in the professional world focusing on health education and management.
 This phase was launched at the American Cancer Society as the Massachusetts Director of Service and Rehabilitation, and then Coordinator of the Cancer Information Service of the Dana Farber Cancer Institute.
 During this time, she pursued her Master’s degree in Public Health from Boston University.
 Her subsequent position as the Internal Medicine Residency Education and Evaluation Coordinator at the U. Mass Medical Center afforded her the opportunity to simultaneously pursue her Doctorate in Education.
 This professional phase culminated in her move to Vermont and role as the Director of Northern Counties Health Centers, five rural community-based health centers in the Northeast Kingdom.

 At this juncture, Helen retrained as a licensed School Psychologist and Educational Consultant, returning to her first love in college as a child psychology major.
 After a brief period of time doing psychological evaluations, she has specialized in strategies to engage youth in school change efforts to build their learning and leadership capacity.
 Her goal is to decrease referrals to school psychologists by helping educators better meet the needs of all learners, ensuring that the wisdom and potential of each and every child is fully mobilized.